hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 * *wall*: used to define wall functions in turbulent flow
 * *processor*: inter-processor boundary

-The following files need to be added for defining the case properties along with a list of property files for the present case.
+The following files that need to be added are the ones defining the case properties.
+The list of property files for the present case are summarized in the image below.

 ```{figure} ../../img/openfoam/interFoam/cases/constant-folder.png
 :alt: openfoam